underwriteyourlife/jekyll-now/_posts/2017-10-02-coconutcurrylentils.md

 Ready to get stewin'?
 Lord knows I wasn't when I started this dish.
 These coconut curry lentils will be worth the extra cooking time, however, as they are packed with flavor and hold up really well over the course of a week (click here to see the review of how they performed in meal prep Week 4!)

-If you are like me (AKA: inefficient and poor), and thus don't own a slowcooker, you can cook these on the stovetop.
-However, if you have a slow cooker, just add all the ingredients (except the rice and cilantro- you'll have to cook that seprately) and set to cook at high for 4-5 hours.
+If you are like me (AKA: inefficient and poor), and thus don't own a slow cooker, you can cook these on the stovetop.
+However, if you have a slow cooker, just add all the ingredients (except the rice and cilantro- you'll have to cook that separately) and set to cook at high for 4-5 hours.

 ![Coconut Curry Lentils](https://github.com/underwriteyourlife/underwriteyourlife.github.io/blob/master/images/mealprep/week4/coconutlentils/Close%20Up%20of%20Lentils.jpg?raw=true "Finished Coconut Curry Lentils")